eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-19_great-to-see-our-steem-wallets-have-memory-now-a-long-awaited-function-finally-arrives.md

 - - -

-This page is synchronized from the post: [Great to see our Steem wallets have MEMORY now!!
-A long-awaited function finally arrives!](https://steemit.com/@deanliu/great-to-see-our-steem-wallets-have-memory-now-a-long-awaited-function-finally-arrives)
+This page is synchronized from the post: ['Great to see our Steem wallets have MEMORY now!!
+A long-awaited function finally arrives!'](https://steemit.com/@deanliu/great-to-see-our-steem-wallets-have-memory-now-a-long-awaited-function-finally-arrives)